fabian-kutschera/Scripts4Processing/README.md

 #### [extractDataFromUnstructuredOutput.py](extractDataFromUnstructuredOutput.py)

 This script can help to resample SeisSol .xdmf output files and/ or extract timesteps/ variables of interest.
-The script depends on [recreateXdmf.py](recreateXdmf.py).
+The script depends on [recreateXdmf.py](recreateXdmf.py), obtained from [SeisSol](https://github.com/SeisSol/SeisSol/tree/master/postprocessing/visualization/tools).

 Run the script from the terminal e.g. via